mayaanne/foundations/week-1/command-line/README.md

 Find out what it is | 20 minutes |
 Reflect | 15 minutes |

+Follow the time box suggestions.
+We know its exciting to learn, but trust us, be wise on how deep you go.
+Let the learning competencies be your guide.
+Ask yourself if you know them.

-##Give it a try
+### Give it a try
 Follow this [useful guide](https://learnpythonthehardway.org/book/appendix-a-cli/ex1.html) to try it out.
 Don't be put of by the "learn python" reference.
 Notice the differnce between windows, linux and mac.

-##Find out what it is
+### Find out what it is
 Have a look for some learning resources: Videos, tutorials, google.
-For example I found this [Useful introduction](https://www.youtube.com/watch?v=jDINUSK7rXE) by googling "Quick intro to command line" (I recommend watching it).
-If you're not satisfied with the results, try other key words such as "Bash, Terminal, Basic and sheet"
+For example I found this [useful introduction](https://www.youtube.com/watch?v=jDINUSK7rXE) by googling "Quick intro to command line" - __I recommend watching it__.
+If you're not satisfied with the results, try other key words such as "Bash, Terminal, Basic and cheatsheet"

-##Reflect
+### Reflect
 Reflecting is essential for solidifying your learning.
-You will be asked to record your reflections often.
 It will help you learn how you learn, give opportunities for sharing resources, and will help to demonstrate your knowledge of the learning outcomes.

 Reflections are for you, but they will also be read by others, so make sure to write for an audience.They should be only a paragraph long.